-Last Updated: February 09, 2017
+Last Updated: February 26, 2018

-Last Updated: January, 2017
+Last Updated: February, 2018

-The National Highways account for 1.9 per cent of the total road network in India and are expected to reach 100,000 kms by the end of the 2017 from 97,135 kms in FY15.
 The Government of India has formulated a seven-phase programme, ‘National Highway Development Project (NHDP)’, vested with National Highways Authority of India (NHAI), for the development of National Highways in the country.

 The private sector has emerged as a key player in the development of road infrastructure in India.
 Increased industrial activities, along with increasing number of two and four wheelers have supported the growth in the road transport infrastructure projects.
 The government’s policy to increase private sector participation has proved to be a boon for the infrastructure industry with a large number of private players entering the business through the public-private partnership (PPP) model.